argoneuscze/dotfiles/README.md

 ### Fedora

-- sudo dnf install `default-fonts-core default-fonts-cjk unifont-fonts rsms-inter-fonts adobe-source-serif-pro-fonts`
+- sudo dnf install `adw-gtk3-theme default-fonts-core default-fonts-cjk unifont-fonts rsms-inter-fonts adobe-source-serif-pro-fonts`
 - Nerd font and cursor need to be installed manually, cursor needs to be converted to hyprcursor via `hyprcursor-util`

 ## Installation